sibranda/Powershell/GUIntuneWinAppUtil_0.2/Readme.md

 This script will help you to create the Intunewin Packs to use in Microsoft Intune

-You need to put ALL FILES into the SAME FOLDER
+You need to Download Zip File and Extract ALL FILES into the SAME FOLDER